 The Counseling Center offers professional counseling to MSU students of all ages who are in pursuit of academic and personal goals.
-Programs include individual and group counseling, testing, multicultural issues, substance abuse assessment, and sexual assault crisis and safety education.
+Programs include: individual and group counseling; consultation, outreach and preventive education; testing; multicultural issues; substance abuse assessment; and sexual assault crisis and safety education.